craws/OpenAtlas/sphinx/source/examples/types.rst

 Add a type to an existing type tree
 -----------------------------------

+Types can be added dynamically in forms (with at least editor permission) with basic information like name, description and super type.

-To create a new type in an already existing standard, custom, or value type tree, find that type tree in the overview and click on it.
+A more detailed way to create a new type in an already existing standard, custom, or value type tree, is to find that type tree in the overview and click on it.

 .. image:: type_3.png
     :width: 400px